 4.2.
 Investigative resources

 The quality of a pre-file investigation will only improve when an attorney has several investigative resources at his disposal.
 Resources mean more avenues to gather evidence.
-And, this means better chances of discovering evidence that benefits a suspect.
+This means better chances of discovering evidence that benefits you.

 4.3.
 Connections with police and prosecutors

 Recall that the main benefit of a pre-file investigation is that it can lead to charges getting reduced or dropped.
 A defense attorney, though, cannot do this on his own.
 Rather, they have to persuade police and prosecutors to do this.

 Therefore, it is favorable to hire an attorney or firm that has connections to this personnel.
-Connections will increase the chances that police and prosecutors hear a suspect’s side of the story.
+Connections will increase the chances that police and prosecutors hear your side of the story.

 You do not have to answer questions from law enforcement personnel.
 Every person in the U.S. has the Fifth Amendment right against self-incrimination and to remain silent.

-This means they do not have to answer questions from police or law enforcement agents.
-Further, if a party chooses to remain silent, this cannot be used against him in court.
+This means you do not have to answer questions from police or law enforcement agents.
+Further, if you choose to remain silent, this cannot be used against you in court.

-If you or someone you know is being suspected of a crime, and are interested in a pre-file investigation, we invite you to contact us for a free consultation.
+If you or someone you know is suspected of a crime, and are interested in a pre-file investigation, we invite you to contact us for a consultation.
 We can be reached 24/7.
 Call today for legal help.